Being Mexican

 Mexico’s Effect on Reduced Pima’s Identities and the Resulting Misconception That Pima and Other Indigenous People Were Largely Killed Off

 The success of this assimilation tactic was further solidified by how Anglo explorers interacted with and differentiated between Mexicans and Indians.
 The first Anglo explorers reached Tucson in 1826 when this was Mexico territory, no longer New Spain.
 Mexico had existed now for five years and many choices were made to assimilate remaining Indians and dismantle the financial and political advantages that Spaniards enjoyed previous to Mexico’s independence (McCarty 16).
 The missionaries, beginning with Father Kino, were very successful at converting thousands of Pima to Catholicism.
-To understand missionaries and convert to Catholicism the Pima had to learn Spanish.
+To understand missionaries and convert to Catholicism, the Pima had to learn Spanish.
 When these Native Americans were then baptized, they were christened with Spanish versions of Christian names, surrendering their Native surnames.
 Therefore, it is understandable that to these Anglo explorers’, people speaking Spanish, with Spanish names, in Mexico territory must certainly be Mexican.

 Spanish Expulsion and the Mission System’s Success

 Success of the mission system at reducing Indians over centuries was well documented.
-But documents created during this system’s near collapse at the hands of the newly formed Mexican government provide further support for how successfully they assimilated Pima into Mexican culture.
+But documents created during this system’s near collapse at the hands of the newly formed Mexican government provide further support for how successfully they assimilated Indians into Mexican culture.
 Two significant choices were made to destroy previously held Spanish advantages.
 The first occurred in December 1827 when the Mexican federal congress passed the Decree of Spanish Expulsion.
 This was the first of multiple decrees made through 1833 that attempted to expel various Spaniards from Mexico.
 One of these specifically addressed the expulsion of Spanish Clergy.

 The second was made by the politicians of Occidente.
 Occidente was the original territory that would be split to create Sonora and Sinaloa.
 In 1828 Occidente was out of money.
 Its politicians “coveted the Indian properties of the Pimeria Alta” (McCarty 17).
 Jesuit and Franciscan Missionaries had always considered missions, Indian property.
 A commonly used argument was made by the Commissioner General of Pimeria, Fernando Maria Grande to acquire the missions and all property within in November, 1828.
 He claimed that Indians’ special treatment by the Spanish have made them disloyal to the Mexican federal government and their incompetence prevents them from understanding anything else (McCarty 17).
 However, Manuel Escalante, who would be Sonora’s first Governor, wrote to the headquarters of the Arizpe District to save the missions in January, 1830.
 His argument supported the missions’ strengths: